© Mikkel Østergaard

 The Issue

 Smallholder farmers face limited access to organic inputs, training, and stable markets.
-Agri-SMEs struggle with value chain management, affordable capital, and market uncertainties.
+Small and medium-sized enterprises (SMEs) in the agri-industry struggle with value chain management, affordable capital, and market uncertainties.
 Consumers lack reliable access to genuinely chemical-free food.
 Structural barriers, including policy gaps favouring conventional farming and inadequate financial support for agroecology.

 The Project

-In Uganda, agricultural small and medium-sized enterprises (agri-SMEs) can drive this transformation by connecting smallholder farmers to organic inputs, services, and markets.
+In Uganda, agri-SMEs can drive this transformation by connecting smallholder farmers to organic inputs, services, and markets.
 However, farmers lack access to inputs and support, while agri-SMEs struggle with value chain management and affordable capital.

-DCA Uganda, SHONA, and SHONA Capital are launching “The SoilCycle Fund,” a 24-month pilot to support 140 farmers in Eastern Uganda.
+To solve this issue, DCA Uganda, SHONA, and SHONA Capital has recently launched “The SoilCycle Fund,” a 24-month pilot to support 140 farmers in Eastern Uganda.
 The fund, capitalized at DKK 378,000, will provide technical assistance grants and working capital loans to five investment-ready agri-SMEs.
 By testing a blended finance mechanism, the initiative aims to establish a long-term facility that strengthens Uganda’s agricultural market and reduces donor dependency.

 Uganda SoilCycle Fund Project food